 Welcome to the successful nonprofits podcast.
 I’m your host Dolph Goldenberg.
 Our guest today is none other than Tasha Anderson, founder of the charity CFO through which she has worked with hundreds of small nonprofits offering affordable accounting and finance office solutions.
-Tashia and I met actually through a mutual client.
+Tasha and I met actually through a mutual client.
 I had facilitated their board retreat and her firm provides CFO services to the organization.
 Now I typically follow up three months after retreat just to ask how things are going and if there’s any additional support that they might need.
-And in that followup, the chief executive of the organization gushed about the amazing new accounting services she was receiving from the charity CFO.
-Now since I found out that through her from Tasha provides services all over the country and because I am often asked by clients and others for good accounting referrals, I asked for an introduction and scheduled a 30 minute meeting with Tasha.
+And in that followup, the chief executive of the organization gushed about the amazing new accounting services she was receiving from the Charity CFO.
+Now since I found out through her that Tosha provides services all over the country and because I am often asked by clients and others for good accounting referrals, I asked for an introduction and scheduled a 30-minute meeting with Tosha.

 Dolph Goldenburg: (01:07)